-In response to revelations of the shoddy standards at Kermit Gosnell’s abortion clinic, which resulted in the death of a woman who came in for an abortion, Louisiana passed HB 60, a law to protect women by requiring that abortion clinics meet the same standards as other surgical centers in the state.
+In response to revelations of the shoddy standards at Kermit Gosnell’s abortion clinic, which resulted in the death of a woman who came in for an abortion, Louisiana sought to bring abortion clinic standards in line with other surgical facilities.
+To that end, Louisiana passed HB 60, a law to protect women by requiring that abortion clinics meet the same standards as other surgical centers in the state.
 The law passed with bipartisan support.
-One of the requirements for surgical centers in Louisiana is that all doctors must have admitting privileges at a hospital with 30 miles of the surgical center.
+One of the requirements for surgical centers under that law was that all doctors must have admitting privileges at a hospital with 30 miles of the surgical center.
 This law protects women by ensuring a continuity of care when complications arise.

 A group of abortion clinics and abortionists sued the State of Louisiana, arguing that by requiring them to have admitting privileges, Louisiana was creating an undue burden on their patients seeking abortions.
 After a trial court ruled in favor of the clinics, the Fifth Circuit reversed, holding that the clinics failed to prove that their doctors could not meet the requirements of HB 60.

 The clinics filed an appeal to the U.S. Supreme Court, arguing that the Fifth Circuit erred by holding that they had not met their burden to establish they could not obtain the necessary privileges.
 The State of Louisiana counter-appealed, arguing that the clinics lack standing to challenge the law on behalf of their patients.
 The U.S. Supreme Court granted cert.